 Dress appropriately- When you have surgery what you wear is so important because if bring the wrong things it will cause you a lot of pain.
 If it’s a minor procedure that is not going to require any kind of incision it probably doesn’t really matter that much if you wore shorts or a dress but if you are going to have an eight-inch incision across your abdomen a pair of shorts might not be the best choice!
 I usually bring a dress when I am having surgery because it’s easier to change into and causes the least amount of pain but the most important thing is to just wear something that is lose because it will cause the least amount of pain.

 When you need a lot of surgeries throughout your life it can be easy to see all the negatives of it but it’s not always this terrible thing and sometimes it can be a good thing.
 Surgery isn’t fun and no one likes to have but it can save lives and take away pain that you would have lived with your whole life if you didn’t get the surgery.
 Right now I am currently recovering from a major hip surgery because I was having hip pain for several months and although I wish surgery was my only choice for getting rid of this pain..
 Sometimes you have to do things you didn’t really have planned or want to do in the first place which you can either just do it and feel better or not and be in denial.
-Remember how good you are going to feel six months from now if you did and how horrible you will if you didn’t!
-I am still recovering from surgery with some high pain and will be for a little while longer so until I start feeling better I am only posting part-times which means instead of my usual two posts I will only be doing one post a week.
-The day may vary depending on how well I am feeling or what I am doing and I do hope that I can get back to my regular schedule soon!
+Remember how good you are going to feel six months from now if you went through with it and how miserable you’ll be if you didn’t.
+Have you had a lot of surgeries and what lessons have you learned from them?

 Follow My Rockin Disabled Life On Social Media!